Amelia-was/ecommerce-back-end/README.md

 To make requests to the database:
 1. In the root directory of the app, start the server by entering `npm start` in the command line.
+2. Enter the URL `http://localhost:3001/api` in Insomnia Core.
-2. In Insomnia Core, you can make GET, POST, PUT, and DELETE requests for categories, products, and product tags to update the database.
+3. In Insomnia Core, you can make GET, POST, PUT, and DELETE requests for categories, products, and product tags to update the database.

 A video walkthrough of the API requests being tested in Insomnia Core can be found [here](https://drive.google.com/file/d/1f4tVzQpUijBDjdZnTxcCW1WMFDQNAxcE/view?usp=sharing).